Drop me an email if you have anything press or PR related: 21andsensory@gmail.com I’m always keen to get involved in new opportunities.

 I have collaborated with:

-- ‘Supporting your Neurodiverse Child’ Digital Book: Takiwatanga Autism Support Services got in touch in with me (in late 2021) to ask if they could use my graphics in their digital book with Essex Family Forum called ‘Supporting Your Neurodiverse Child’ which is for parents, written by parents from Send The Right Message alongside professionals from across health, education and social care.
+- Takiwatanga Autism Support Services got in touch in with me (in late 2021) to ask if they could use my graphics in their digital book with Essex Family Forum called ‘Supporting your Neurodiverse Child’ which is for parents, written by parents from Send The Right Message alongside professionals from across health, education and social care.

 - Dan from The Aspie World on an illustration based on one of his YouTube Videos